RyanFrantz/ryanfrantz.github.io/cv/index.md

 [long-term strategy](https://www.lumoslabs.com/digital-medicine) to expand into more markets, including:
-  * A fully-documented backend for an 18-month FDA-reviewed clinical trial to validate a potential **ADHD digital therapeutic**.
+  * A fully-documented backend for an 18-month FDA-reviewed clinical trial to **validate a potential ADHD digital therapeutic**.
   * A web application for **an active double-blind study of 10,000 participants** to detect biomarkers that might support early diagnosis of multiple sclerosis.
-* Managed, coached, and promoted 15 engineers across a breadth of specialties including data engineering, infrastructure, web and backend development, and Corp IT.
+* Managed, coached, and promoted **15 engineers** across a breadth of specialties including data engineering, infrastructure, web and backend development, and Corp IT.
-* Reshaped the interview process to extract stronger signal from candidates in fewer cycles and **hit all of our hiring goals** in an extremely competitive talent market (2022) resulting in the web and platform functions growing from **2 engineers to 8**.
+* Reshaped the interview process to extract stronger signal from candidates in fewer cycles, **growing the web and platform teams from 2 engineers to 8** in an extremely competitive talent market.
 * Created and staffed a security and compliance function to manage our bug bounty program, provide regular training, and to shape early controls ahead of bringing a digital therapeutic product to market.